Best Shortbread (3 Ingredients)

 Step 4: Smooth the top using the base of a glass or use it like a rolling pin.
 A regular silicone spatula can also be used.

-Step 6: To do this evenly, measure the length of the dough and divide it into three equal sections, marking two straight lines.
-Then measure the width and divide it into six equal sections, marking five lines.
-Cut all the way through along these lines.
+Step 6: Then rotate the pan and measure the width the other way and divide it into six equal sections, marking five lines.

 Step 8: Prick each biscuit with a fork or skewer.
+Bake for 30-35 minutes until the edges are just lightly golden; the rest should remain pale.
+Remove form the oven.

 The Best Shortbread Biscuits (3 Ingredients)